dorn-haus/ops/README.md

 ## 6️⃣ IPv6 networking

-Currently the machines in the cluster are connected to to the router that Swisscom provides us, through cheap 10 Gbps switches that only do L2 forwarding.
+Currently the machines in the cluster are connected to to the router that Swisscom provides us, through cheap 1 Gbps switches that only do L2 forwarding.
 This router advertises two IPv6 prefixes:

 - A `scope global`, `dynamic` prefix that belongs to the `2000::/3` range.
 - A `scope global` static prefix in the `fd00::/8` range.
 This appears to be the prefix `fdaa:bbcc:ddee:0/64` on these modems.

-I'll be using these IPs for managing the hosts.
+For the initial OS bootstrap, I'm using the auto-configured addresses.
+Once I can talk to the machines, I'm giving them static IPs in the `fd10:8::/64` range.

+TODO: Configure `radvd` on the jumphost?

-For the current setup, I'm using these link-local addresses for managing the hosts, and IPv6 pinholing to access the load balancers from the outside.
+The router has IPv6 pinholing configured to access the load balancers from the outside.
-CloudFlare sits in front of the load balancers; they conveniently provide IPv4 reachability.
+Cloudflare sits in front of the them and provides IPv4 connectivity.

-For the service and pod subnets, I'm using dual stack IPv6/IPv4 networks:
+For the service and pod subnets, I'm using IPv6-only networks too:

-- `fd10:96::/108` in addition to the usual `10.96.0.0/12` service subnet.
+- `fd10:96::/108` in place of the usual `10.96.0.0/12` service subnet.
-- `fd10:244::/64` in addition to the usual `10.244.0.0/16` pod subnet.
+- `fd10:244::/64` in place of the usual `10.244.0.0/16` pod subnet.

 Currently `pool.ntp.org` has no AAAA records, so I'm using `time.cloudflare.com` for time servers.